ELF-Conan/CSP571-Project/README.md

 ---

-Here's the updated **Files in the Repository** section for your README to reflect the new structure:

----

 ## **Files in the Repository**
 - `CSP571 Project - Yingqi.ipynb`: Jupyter notebook containing Yingqi's data exploration and initial analysis.
 - `CSP571 Project - Fatima.ipynb`: Jupyter notebook containing Fatima's baseline model development and evaluation.